thierryc/qrcode-penpot-plugin/README.md

 ## Installation

 1. Open Penpot and navigate to the plugin manager.
-2. Click on "Add Plugin" and enter the following URL:
+2. Click on "Plugin manager" (⌘⌥P) in the "Plugins" in the dot menu and enter the following URL:
    ```bash
    https://qrcode-penpot-plugin.ap.cx/manifest.json
    ```